Bipolar Disorder Types And Treatments

 Psychotherapy

-Several types of psychotherapy can help manage the signs and symptoms of the condition and prevent bipolar disorder from having a significantly negative impact on a patient’s life.
-A therapist can also help participants address potential comorbid conditions, such as anxiety, substance use, or eating disorders.
+Several types of psychotherapy may help individuals manage symptoms of bipolar disorder and prevent significantly negative impacts.
+A therapist can also help clients address potential comorbid conditions, such as anxiety, substance use disorders, or eating disorders.
 Psychoeducation seeks to help a person understand the disorder, its symptoms, its effects, and the need for continuing treatment.
-People with bipolar disorder can participate in psychoeducation individually or choose to involve their family members, potentially helping their loved ones better understand the mental illness’ symptoms, effects, and treatment.
+People with bipolar disorder can participate in psychoeducation individually or choose to involve their family members, potentially helping their loved ones better understand the symptoms, effects, and treatment for this mental illness.

 Another type of therapy that may be used for bipolar disorder is interpersonal and social rhythm therapy (IPSRT).
 This type of therapy typically aims to help individuals with bipolar disorder to establish routines.
-According to the Mayo Clinic, routines can help improve mood management.
-For this reason, it may help for a person with bipolar disorder to establish routines related to diet, exercise, and sleep.
+Routines may improve mood management.
+For this reason, it may help a person with bipolar disorder to establish routines related to eating, exercise, and sleep.

 Getting help for bipolar disorder

 Bipolar I disorder, bipolar II disorder, cyclothymia, and other types of bipolar disorder aren't always easy to recognize, especially if you’re not experiencing extreme mood swings.
 Often, people can have bipolar disorder without knowing what the problem is.
-Other times, people might suspect they have bipolar disorder, but it turns out that the problem is a different mental illness
+Other times, people might suspect they have bipolar disorder but are living with a different mental illness.

-If you’re experiencing symptoms that may indicate bipolar disorder or related disorders, it may help to talk to a mental health professional such as a psychiatrist or psychologist to determine if you have bipolar disorder, what type of bipolar disorder you have, and whether you need medication and/or therapy to treat it.
+If you’re experiencing symptoms that may indicate bipolar disorder or related disorders, it may help to talk to a mental health professional such as a psychiatrist or psychologist to determine if you have bipolar disorder, what type of bipolar disorder you have, and whether medication or therapy could be helpful.

-If symptoms such as depressive episodes make it difficult to leave home for therapy, you might consider online therapy, which numerous studies have shown to be effective in treating mental health conditions.
+If symptoms such as depressive episodes make it difficult to leave home for therapy, you might consider online therapy through a platform like BetterHelp, which numerous studies have shown to be effective in treating mental health conditions.
 One meta-analysis published in Cureus found that online cognitive behavioral therapy was effective for treating bipolar disorder, anxiety disorders, and depression, among other mental health conditions.

 By connecting with a therapist for online talk therapy, you can start working on strategies to manage your bipolar disorder right from home or anywhere with an internet connection.
-With online therapy at BetterHelp, you can meet with your therapist via audio, video, live chat, or a combination of these modalities.
-You can also message your therapist at any time through in-app messaging, and they’ll respond as soon as they can.
+With online therapy, you can meet with your therapist via audio, video, live chat, or a combination of these modalities.
+You can also message your therapist at any time through in-app messaging, and they’ll respond as soon as possible.

 Takeaway